How to Remove Yourself from FamilyTreeNow (2026 Guide)

 How Long Does FamilyTreeNow Removal Take?

-FamilyTreeNow does not commit to a specific removal timeline, and in practice the process is slower and less predictable than most commercial data brokers.
+FamilyTreeNow does not commit to a removal timeline.
+In practice the process is slower and less predictable than most commercial brokers.

-Some users report removal within a few days.
-Others have waited several weeks.
-The site has historically been less responsive to opt-out requests than larger, more commercially oriented brokers like Spokeo or Whitepages.
-This is partly because FamilyTreeNow operates as a free service with fewer resources dedicated to privacy request processing.
+Some people see removal in a few days.
+Others wait several weeks.
+The site is less responsive than larger commercial operations like Spokeo or Whitepages.
+It runs as a free service with minimal staffing for privacy requests, and it shows.

-If your profile has not been removed after 30 days, submit the opt-out request again.
-Some users have reported needing multiple submissions before their profile was taken down.
-Document each request with screenshots in case you need to escalate.
+If your profile is still visible after 30 days, submit again.
+Some people need multiple attempts before removal lands.
+Document each request with screenshots in case you have to escalate.

 The Catch: Why Your Data Comes Back

-Like all data brokers, FamilyTreeNow's removal is not permanent.
+FamilyTreeNow's removal is not permanent.
+None of them are.

-FamilyTreeNow builds its database from public records — birth certificates, death records, marriage licenses, voter registrations, property records, and census data.
-These records do not disappear when you opt out of FamilyTreeNow.
-They remain in their original government databases, and when FamilyTreeNow runs its next data refresh, your information gets pulled in again.
+The site builds its database from public records: birth certificates, death records, marriage licenses, voter registrations, property records, and census data.
+Those records do not disappear when FamilyTreeNow removes your profile.
+They sit in their original government databases.
+When FamilyTreeNow runs its next data refresh, your information gets pulled back in.

-The family relationship data is especially persistent because it comes from vital records (birth and marriage certificates) that are permanent public documents in most states.
-Even if FamilyTreeNow removes your profile, the underlying records that revealed your parents' names, your spouse, and your children still exist in public archives.
+The family relationship data is especially sticky because it comes from vital records that are permanent in most states.
+Even after your FamilyTreeNow profile is gone, the underlying records that name your parents, spouse, and children are still public.

 What FamilyTreeNow's Opt-Out Does Not Cover